kaitech-corp/xplorchain/CONTRIBUTING.md

 We already have a formal [roadmap]() for the project but nevertheless we are a community of people who each contributes to sections that we feel are important for the project.
 Feature requests are therefore mostly a way of us discussing/feeling out together where we'd like the project to go.
-This can sometimes involve a lot of discussion, as everyone uses Travel-Chain differently.
+This can sometimes involve a lot of discussion, as everyone uses Xplorchain differently.

 Feature requests are created as Github Issues, just like bugs.
 Feature requests are also where code that you or anyone else would like to include in a future pull request is **discussed before being implemented!**